901 Indigo Bleu with Thomas Fluharty

 This lesson relies heavily on our ability to slow down and see subtle tones and shapes on the face.
 In my demo, we will examine the differences between a tonal drawing and a linear one, and consider techniques for training our eyes to see and track tone as we move across our subject.

-Lesson 6 - Design, Composition, and Shapes
+Lesson 6 - Design, Composition and Shapes

 To become a successful, working commercial artist, it's imperative that you understand design.
 In this lesson, we will look at what makes a good design and how to use it in our work.
 I will explain how I think about shapes as I demo illustrating a vintage poster complete with a subject, layout, and typeface.
 I will also explain connectivity and rhythm, two terms that you might hear often but might not fully understand yet.

-Lesson 7 - Angles, Asymmetry, and Other Observational Concepts
+Lesson 7 - Angles, Asymmetry and Observations

 In this lesson, we will pay special attention to the quirks, nuances, and asymmetry that will make your drawing look both real and beautiful.
 In this lesson's demo, I will also examine angles in images because being able to see and record the angles in a subject is key to nailing a good likeness in a drawing of it.